q335r49/microviche/README.md

 `F10``Ctrl-L` | *insert anchor* | | `F10``Ctrl-A` | *re-anchor split*
 </dd>
 <dt>Toggling Scrollbind</dt>
-<dd>You turn off global scrollbind (so the plane becomes a list of independently scrolling articles) by changing the <samp>autoexe</samp> value: open up the settings interface by pressing `F10``S`, and `c`hange the <samp>autoexe</samp> from its default of <samp>se nowrap scb cole=2</samp> to <samp>se nowrap **no**scb cole=2</samp>.
+<dd>You can turn off global scrollbind (so the plane becomes a list of independently scrolling articles) by changing the <samp>autoexe</samp> value: open up the settings interface by pressing `F10``S`, and `c`hange the <samp>autoexe</samp> from its default of <samp>se nowrap scb cole=2</samp> to <samp>se nowrap **no**scb cole=2</samp>.
 Press `S` to save.
 When prompted whether to retroactively apply to existing splits, input <samp>y</samp>.</dd>

 ####Troubleshooting
 <dt>Mouse</dt>
 <dd>If you are running vim in the terminal and the mouse doesn't work, try setting 'ttymouse' to either 'sgr' or 'xterm2' via <samp>&nbsp;:set ttymouse=sgr&nbsp;</samp>.
 Most other modes except for 'xterm', which is unsupported, should work, but may take a speed penalty.
 In map mode, only 'sgr', 'xterm2', and 'xterm' will work. gVim supports the mouse in the plane but not the map.</dd>
 <dd>Autocommands for *BufEnter*, *BufLeave*, *WinEnter*, and *WinLeave* (<samp>:autocmd BufEnter</samp> to list), can cause slowdown for mouse panning in the plane because a single panning step may switch buffers several times.
 Consider slimming down those autcommands or using *BufRead* or *BufHidden* instead.</dd>
 <dt>Directories</dt>
 <dd>Since relative paths are used, switching working directories will cause problems.
-If you find yourself constantly changing working directories, consider adding an autocommand to automatically switch back to the plane directory when in the plane tab.
-Adding files not in the working directory should be ok.</dd>
+If you find yourself constantly changing working directories, consider using absolute paths instead.</dd>
 <dt>Misaligned splits</dt>
-<dd>Scrolling past the end of splits can occasionally cause splits to misalign.
-You can press `r` to redraw when this happens.
+<dd>In older versions of Vim scrollbind desync may occur at the bottom of a split much longer than its neighbors.
+You can press `hotkey` r to redraw when this happens.
 Another solution is to pad 500 or 1000 blank lines to the end of every split so that you are rarely working past the end of a split, ie, so that the working region is mostly a large rectangle.
 It might be helpful, in that case, to remap `G` in vim's normal mode [to go to the next non-blank line](https://github.com/q335r49/textabyss/wiki/G-gg-remappings) rather than the very last line.</dd>
 <dt>gVim Issues</dt>
 <dd>Redrawing on zoom (via <samp>au VimResize</samp>) is disabled for gVim because of the frequency and unpredictability of when resizing occurs.
 Redrawing will have to be done manually with `F10``r`.
 Alternatively, you can set up a scheme to automatically redraw via <samp>:call TXBdoCmd('r')</samp> whenever you change your font.
 (Incidentally, all keyboard commands can be accessed via the <samp>TXBdoCmd(key)</samp> function.)</dt>
 <dt>Horizontal splits</dt>
 <dd>Horizontal splits aren't supported and may interfere with panning</dd>